-- Choice of appropriate style and register should be used. - Audience of a piece of writing must be united with the purpose, content and form of writing. - The type of writing (essay type and letter type) should be determined.
+- Choice of appropriate style and register should be used. - •Audience of a piece of writing must be united with the purpose, content and form of writing. - •The type of writing (essay types and letter types) is determined.

 Planning a piece of writing